Affiliate links on Android Authority may earn us a commission. Learn more.

 Alexa media commands

-For many, their Amazon Echo will most dominantly be used for playing music, and the good news is that Alexa supports quite a few music services and commands right out of the box.
-Supported music services include Amazon Music, Apple Music, Spotify, Deezer, Pandora, SiriusXM and more.
+For many, their Alexa speakers will predominantly be used for playing music and podcasts, and the good news is Alexa supports quite a few services and commands out of the box.
+Services include Amazon Music, Apple Music, Apple Podcasts, Spotify, Deezer, Pandora, SiriusXM, and more.

-“Alexa, play some music.”
-This command randomly plays music through Amazon’s music services.
-You can also specify songs or artists with commands like “Alexa, play music by [artist],” “Alexa, play the latest Drake album,” or “Alexa, play Lose Yourself by Eminem.”
-You can also go to the next song with “Alexa, next,” or restart the song at any time with “Alexa, restart.”
-You can even add songs to Spotify or Amazon Prime music libraries by telling Alexa to “add this song.”
+If you’re not picky, the simplest command is “Alexa, play some music.”
+This one chooses content at random.
+Choose songs, artists, albums, or playlists with commands like “Alexa, play music by [artist],” “Alexa, play the latest Carpenter Brut album,” “Alexa, play Rise Above by Black Flag,” or “Alexa, shuffle The Best Ambient Playlist You’ll Find on Spotify.”
+You can skip to the next song with “Alexa, next,” or repeat a track with “Alexa, restart.”
+If a service supports it (like Spotify), you can add a song to your personal music library by telling Alexa to “add this song.”

-Music app specific Echo commands for Spotify and Pandora are as follows: “Alexa, play [song] on Spotify,” and “Alexa, play [artist] station on Pandora.”
-TuneIn can be fetched by saying: “Alexa, play [radio station] on TuneIn.”
+If you want to use a specific service instead of your default, mention it at the end of a command, e.g. “Alexa, play [song] on Spotify,” or “Alexa, play [artist] station on Pandora.”
+TuneIn stations can be fetched by saying: “Alexa, play [radio station] on TuneIn.”
 You can like or dislike songs on services like Pandora and iHeartRadio by saying “Alexa, I like this song,” or “Alexa, thumbs down.”

 - “Alexa, what’s playing?”